 Now, I confess that this is a long post.
 I figured it would be beneficial to keep all of the definitions together.
 To make it easier to navigate, I have split the quilting lingo into broad categories – you can click on the titles below to jump straight to a section – but you may still want to pin this for future reference!

-We will be looking at seams in much greater detail in Week 2, including how to achieve the correct seam allowance.
 For this week though, we are looking at the most generally used terms;

 |SA||Seam Allowance||The seam allowance is the distance that you sew from the edge of the fabric.
 For quilting, this is generally 1/4" unless otherwise specified in a pattern.|